source-academy/js-slang/README.md

 $ cd docs/source_language_specs
 $ make        # to make the PDF documents using LaTeX
 ```

+Note: The documentation may not build on Windows, depending on your bash setup.

 Documentation on the Source libraries are generated from inline
 documentation in the library sources, a copy of which are kept in